iandunn/wp-cli-rename-db-prefix/README.md

 `wp rename-db-prefix <new_prefix>`

-`wp rename-db-prefix --dry-run <new_prefix>`

-`wp rename-db-prefix --no-prompt <new_prefix>`
+`wp rename-db-prefix <new_prefix> [--dry-run] [--no-prompt] [--no-config-update]`

 You will be prompted for confirmation before the command makes any changes unless using --no-prompt flag.
+Using the --no-config-update option will not update your `wp-config.php` (useful for non-standard environments).

 ## Warning